Makakusnik/Makakusnik/README.md

 - 👋 Hi, I’m Marek Fodor
 - 👀 I’m interested in frontend/backend development but also little bit of design and server administration.
-- 🌱 I’m currently learning tailwind, strapi, react-query
-- 📫 How to reach me?
-Here or via my email: fodormarek5@gmail.com
+- 📫 Check my web at www.marekus.eu